richban/azure-data-engineer/README.md

 </details>

-More exam questions can be found in the `exam.questions.dp-200.zip` file.
+More exam questions can be found at [MeasureUp](https://www.measureup.com).

 # Wall of Fame